-There are a variety of different artificial bouldering holds for an indoor gym to mimic the outdoor climbing environment.
+There is a variety of different artificial bouldering holds for an indoor gym to mimic the outdoor climbing environment.
 Outdoor climbing is hard to come by near me so an indoor gym is the next best thing.
-An indoor rock climbing gym provides the weekly fixed for my climbing obsession until I get a free weekend for a road trip.
+An indoor rock climbing gym provides the weekly fix for my climbing obsession until I get a free weekend for a road trip.
 Learning the different holds, recognize them, and practice them help improve my climbing techniques as well as finding my weak point where I can improve upon.

 Some of the different holds are jugs, crimps, slopers, pockets, edges, pinches, volume, foot chips, and cracks.